Reconstructing the Thermal Sunyaev Zeldovich Power Spectrum from Planck using the ABS Method: Power spectrum analysis for Planck PR3 Data

 \section{Power spectrum analysis for {\it Planck} PR3 Data}

 We now present the ABS results based on an analysis of the {\it Planck} full-mission data, utilizing all nine frequency channels (30–857 GHz).
 In Fig.~\ref{fig:planck_full}, the ABS-derived $y$-map power spectrum is compared with the {\it Planck} 2016 results, including the {\it Planck} F/L-estimated $C_\ell^{yy}$ (magenta dots) and the {\it Planck} best-fit tSZ power spectrum (magenta dashed), derived from a joint fit of the signal and various foreground residuals.
 All error bars represent the $2\sigma$ statistical uncertainties, estimated from simulations.
-As shown, the ABS results agree well with the {\it Planck} F/L estimate for $\ell \lesssim 100$.
-However, at the higher multipoles, the ABS-derived amplitudes are noticeably lower than the {\it Planck} $y$-map power spectrum.
-For $\ell \in [100, 200]$, the ABS method reconstructs the band powers with high accuracy, yielding slightly lower amplitudes than those derived from {\it Planck} but nearly identical to the simulated values.